 - Keep up to date with what All Saints' is doing through our services, activities and What's on pages

-- Look out for the Eco Church article every month in All Saints' magazine 'in touch'
+- Look out for the Eco Church article every month in All Saints' magazine

 - Take an interest in what's happening locally and globally on climate and environmental issues